Julius Meier-Graefe: Biography

-The centennial exhibition of German art in the National Gallery in Berlin in 1906 featured Meier-Graefe's presentation of previously little-known works, and through his efforts, the art of Caspar David Friedrich was first introduced to a wider audience.
-Similarly, his 1910 book Spanische Reise ("Spanish Journey") led to the "rediscovery" of El Greco and the positioning of the artist as a forerunner to the Expressionists.
+The centennial exhibition of German art in the National Gallery in Berlin in 1906 featured Meier-Graefe's presentation of previously little-known works which first introduced the art of Caspar David Friedrich to a wider audience.
+Similarly, his 1910 book, Spanische Reise ("Spanish Journey"), led to the "rediscovery" of El Greco and the recognition of the artist as a forerunner to the Expressionists.

-Relocating to Paris, Meier-Graefe turned his attention on 19th century French painting; his 3-volume history of modern art (1904 and 1914–24) canonized the importance of French Impressionism.
+Relocating to Paris, Meier-Graefe turned his attention to 19th century French painting; his 3-volume history of modern art (1904 and 1914–24) canonized the importance of French Impressionism.
 He wrote important biographies of many artists, including Paul Cézanne and Vincent van Gogh.

 When World War I broke out, he volunteered in the Red Cross.
-He was sent to the Eastern front in 1915 and was captured and interned in a Russian POW camp in early 1915.
-Upon his return to Germany in late 1915, he divorced his first wife and married his second wife, Helene Lienhardt.
-The couple lived in Dresden, but travelled often, and considered France, especially Paris, a second home.
+He was sent to the Eastern front and was captured and interned in a Russian POW camp in early 1915.
+Upon his return to Germany later that year, he divorced his first wife and married his second wife, Helene Lienhardt.
+The couple lived in Dresden but travelled often and considered France, especially Paris, a second home.

 Meier-Graefe's third marriage was to Anna Marie Epstein (1905 - 1994), an illustrator and painter about 38 years his junior.
 A wealthy heiress, she was the only child of a Jewish couple, Else Kohn (22 March 1880 - ?) and Walter Epstein (11 May 1874 - 3 February 1918); her maternal grandparents were Adolf Kohn, a prominent German-Jewish banker, and Anna Michaelis.

-In 1930, Meier-Graefe and Epstein rented an estate called La Banette in Saint-Cyr-sur-Mer and they stayed there to escape the rise of the Nazi movement in Germany, where he was under attack for his promotion of what the National Socialists called "Degenerate Art."
-Meier-Graefe and Epstein encouraged and helped the landscape painter Walter Bondy and the writer René Schickele to relocate to the area as well, and they were a decisive impetus in the formation of a large German-Jewish refugee arts-colony in neighboring Sanary-sur-Mer, whose members included Thomas Mann, Lion Feuchtwanger, and Ludwig Marcuse.
+In 1930, Meier-Graefe and Epstein rented an estate called La Banette in Saint-Cyr-sur-Mer.
+They stayed there to escape the rise of the Nazi movement in Germany, where he was under attack for his promotion of what the National Socialists called "Degenerate Art."
+Meier-Graefe and Epstein encouraged and helped the landscape painter Walter Bondy and the writer René Schickele to relocate to the area as well.
+Their efforts led to the formation of a large German-Jewish refugee arts-colony in neighboring Sanary-sur-Mer, whose members included Thomas Mann, Lion Feuchtwanger, and Ludwig Marcuse.

-He died in Vevey, Switzerland at the age of 67.
+Meier-Graefe died in Vevey, Switzerland at the age of 67.